Mill House Caravan Park

 We’re fully open, including the use of shared facilities.
 We’d recommend using your own facilities if you have them.

 Play Equipment – is available with appropriate guidance – in Wales children under 11 years old are no longer required to maintain social distance

 Laundry – open, but not available on Saturdays or Sundays for operational reasons

 We will be asking all our customers to be patient and respectful with any necesary changes.
 We have been fortunate in our local area with very few instances of Covid-19 and there is some anxiety within our local community over the impact of a large influx or visitors.
 So we’d particularly like you to be mindful as you move about – if the path is narrow arrange to be in single file when passing others for example.

 Thanks for the overwhelming support of our guests.
 We’re very grateful and appreciative -it’s meant a lot to us.

 Simon & Amanda

-Shops and services that have being doing a great job of serving us for the last few months will need to adjust to significantly increased numbers – we’d recommend bringing some supplies with you to avoid the need for shopping on arrival day.
+On arrival one person only should approach reception – please observe social distancing.
+I’m afraid we won’t be able to exchange the customary handshakes or hugs!
+Shops and services that have being doing a great job of serving us for the last few months will need to adjust to significantly increased numbers – we’d recommend bringing some supplies with you to avoid the need for shopping particularly on arrival day.

 Please maintain a social distance – even if it’s not something you feel the need to do for your personal safety we’d ask you to do it out of respect for other people who may feel more anxious than you do.